 Zach Ford, expressed his concern with the parking and the traffic on this road.
 The traffic is a major concern and a lack of proper parking is an issue that should be addressed.

-Mr. Rhapsody asked if there are zoning regulations that would limit the property from becoming as dilapidated at this point.
+Mr. Rapasadi asked if there are zoning regulations that would limit the property from becoming as dilapidated at this point.

-Scott Molnar, explains that the point of the hearing is to gather information and recommends that the board close the Public Hearing and that Bob Eggleston gather additional information and bring it to the board and should make further submission to the board.
-He recommends that the board take the opportunity to further review the information.
+Scott Molnar, explains that the point of the hearing is to gather information and recommends that the board close the Public Hearing and that Bob Eggleston gather the additional requested information and provide submission to the board.
+He recommends that the board then take the opportunity to further review the information.

-Bob Eggleston, rebuttal to the Public Hearing, the option is to do nothing and the property will continue to be used as it is.
-The property will be enhanced and improved with the plan.
+Bob Eggleston, made a rebuttal to the persons who spoke at the Public Hearing.
+The option is to do nothing and the property will continue to be used ‘as is’ or the property will be enhanced and improved per the plan.
 He responds to how the proposed plans fit into the neighborhood and provides photos of neighboring homes and how they are similar to the proposed plan.
 He goes on to say that the home is a typical home for this neighborhood.
-He responds to Mr. Babbles questioning his numbers he explains that he has a certified survey that shows the lot and as the definition of heights is in line with the codes of Skaneateles all numbers are accurate and he has officially stamped the drawings and are in line with the zoning laws and are all correct on the plans.
-The proposed water lines has been moved twice as far on the plans and is actually using approved methods for water treatment and are in keeping it with the laws of Skaneateles.
+He responds to Mr. Babbles questioning his numbers.
+He explains that he has a certified survey that shows the lot and that as the definition of height is in line with the codes of Skaneateles.
+All numbers are accurate, he has officially stamped the drawings, and they are in line with the zoning laws and are all correct on the plans.
+The proposed water lines has been moved twice on the plans and is actually using approved methods for water treatment and are in keeping with the laws of Skaneateles.

-Attorney Davis clarifies that the variances in question are the only portion that this board should be addressing and he reviews that the improvements that are not in relation to the variances.
+Attorney Davis, representing the Applicant, clarifies that the variances in question are the only portion that this board should be addressing and he reviews the improvements that are not in relation to the variances.

-WHEREFORE, a motion was made by Member Ketchum and seconded by Vice Chair Condon to close the public hearing The Board having been polled resulted in the unanimous affirmation of said motion.
+WHEREFORE, a motion was made by Member Ketchum and seconded by Vice Chair Condon to close the public hearing.
+The Board having been polled resulted in the unanimous affirmation of said motion.

-Chair Rhoads explains that this will be continued at the October meeting.
+Chair Rhoads explains that this application review will be continued at the October meeting.
 Chair Rhoads will be out of town and Member Tucker will recuse himself during the Teixeira vote.
 She asked for a change in the ZBA meeting date so that all members can be present.
-Chair Rhoads asked for a motion.
+Chair Rhoads asked for a motion to change the October meeting date.

 WHEREFORE, a motion was made by Member Ketchum and seconded by Vice Chair Condon to change the date of the October meeting to Thursday, October 12, 2017 at 7:00 p.m.
 The Board having been polled resulted in the unanimous affirmation of said motion.